reactjs/react.dev/content/docs/act.md

 permalink: docs/act.html
 ---

-Tests typically resemble the [arrange / act / assert design pattern](http://wiki.c2.com/?ArrangeActAssert).
-When writing UI tests, tasks like rendering, user events, or data fetching can be considered as 'units' of interaction with a user interface. `act()` provides an abstraction to grouping these actions, and making sure the rendering surface reflects a state where all these actions have been 'committed' (ie, the DOM has been updated).
+`act()` provides an abstraction to make sure what's rendered reflects a state where pending actions have been 'committed' and the DOM has been updated.
+When writing UI tests, tasks like rendering, user events, or data fetching can be considered as 'units' of interaction with a user interface. `act` allows you be sure all effects related to a unit have been processed before asserting on the result.

+Note: The name `act` comes from the `act` section of the [arrange-act-assert pattern](http://wiki.c2.com/?ArrangeActAssert).

 For example:

 ```jsx
 import { render } from "react-dom";